JordanMartinez/purescript-jordans-reference/21-Hello-World/06-Application-Structure/src/02-MTL/01-Foundations.md/04-Introducing-Monad-Transformers.md

     liftEffect $ log $ show $ 8 - intBetween0And2
 ```

+## Introducing `ReaderT`

+To see this from a slighty different angle, we'll cover a few things before linking to an example showing how a computation "evolves" into the `Reader` monad.

+`OutputMonad` is better known as `ReaderT`:
+- when `ReaderT`'s monadic type is a real monad, we call it [`ReaderT`](https://pursuit.purescript.org/packages/purescript-transformers/4.2.0/docs/Control.Monad.Reader.Trans#t:ReaderT)
+- when `ReaderT`'s monadic type is `Identity` (placeholder monadic type), we call it [`Reader`](https://pursuit.purescript.org/packages/purescript-transformers/4.2.0/docs/Control.Monad.Reader).

+It's corresponding type class is [`MonadReader`](https://pursuit.purescript.org/packages/purescript-transformers/4.2.0/docs/Control.Monad.Reader.Class).

+Watch a computation "evolve" into the `Reader` monad in [the Monad Reader Example](https://gist.github.com/rlucha/696ca604c9744ad11aff7d46b1706de7).

+## Monad Transformers Summarized

+### The Main Idea

 This is the whole point of using monadic functions that output monadic data types: **they allow us to encode all of our business logic as one massive pure function.**

 | If the underlying outputted monadic data type is... | then running our code will ...